 The members of Love and The Doors knew each other well in the psychedelic LA scene of 1966 and 1967.
 The Doors were signed to Elektra through a recommendation of Love’s leader Arthur Lee, who urged Jac Holzman to check them out.
 Holzman was not impressed to start, but after a few more visits to the dark and musty clubs they were playing at in LA decided to sign them.
 Probably the best business decision he ever made.
 While Love was reluctant to play live unless they had top billing, the Doors played everywhere.
 The avoidance of live performances played a crucial factor in Love’s elusive search of success.
 On June 2nd 1967 the two bands shared a stage at the Civic Center in Pasadena.
 A month later Light My Fire topped the Billboard chart and took The Doors to the stratosphere.
 Love would never be listed on the same bill with them again .

 Drugs took a toll on many bands in the 60s, and Love was no exception.
-The intake was that high that they could not focus when they started recording the album Forever Changes in June 1967.
+The intake was high enough to have a negative impact on their ability to focus when they started recording the album Forever Changes in June 1967.
 Bruce Botnick, the album’s engineer and co-producer, had to cajole them into getting their act together: “I took them into the studio to produce this album, and they couldn’t play, basically.
 Arthur Lee was quite upset about it.
 I did a little shock value, and I said: look, I’m going to bring in Hal Blaine and the Wrecking Crew.
 Let’s try and record a couple cuts with them.
 And I did it intentionally, to shock the band into getting serious, which – it did work.
 I remember Bryan MacLean sitting there crying during the session”.
 Two tracks, Andmoreagain and The Daily Planet, were recorded with the Wrecking Crew musicians.
 The shocking humiliation worked, and the band came to the next sessions prepared and energized and during August and September did a fantastic job playing their instruments on the remaining tracks.

 Alone Together Or was recorded in the final sessions for the album in September 1967.
 John Ecols, lead guitar player, remembers: “It was a very very rough song when we got into the studio.
 It was hardly even written.
 Bryan went and wrote some more words after we’d done the instrumental track and after he’d heard what (arranger) David Angel had done with it.”
 The song was written by Bryan MacLean who also plays the beautiful acoustic guitar intro, influenced by flamenco, the Spanish dance his mother used to dance to in his youth.
 I love that guitar part, which opens each of the vocal verses, and also the snare drum pattern that enters with the vocals.
 Interesting use of a stereo mix, with the opening guitar part all the way to one side and the drums coming in on the other side.